 ^{} Only certain types of contracts are eligible for FEMA reimbursement.
-See Section XVI for Procurement Procedures and Allowable Contracts
+See Section XVI for Procurement Procedures and Allowable Contracts a.
+Emergency Work i.
+Category A - Debris Removal

 - Benefits calculation percentage based on benefit rate per hour

 - Invoice and proof of payment (contract)

 - Copy of contract with duration and charges

 - Procurement records

 - Contractor name